sabrina-vention/signalpetts/README.md

 first is usage of server side rendering that Nextjs provides second is with usage of 'use client' and react-query fetching with 'tanstack-query' package

+## UPD

+# How to change language: Change URL query from /en to /fr or any prefered language

+I couldn't just leave half-working project, so I added new stuff, please refer to first commit if you wish to see the work that was done during first 5 hours.